 To help you maneuver through some of challenges of content marketing, here are three tips to keep in mind for your company’s content efforts:

-Before you get started on cranking out blog posts, white papers and case studies, take some time to consider your own content strategy to execute your content marketing effort.
-According to the same B2B Content Marketing Report mentioned earlier, only 32% of B2B organizations surveyed reported having their own documented content marketing strategy in place.
+Before you get started on cranking out blog posts, white papers and case studies, take some time to consider your own content strategy and how it can assist in executing your content marketing efforts.
+According to the same B2B Content Marketing Report mentioned earlier, only 39% of B2B organizations surveyed reported having their own documented content marketing strategy in place.

 - Have you done enough market and customer research to build out your buyer personas?